felixendres/rgbdslam_v2/README.md

     You need cython for the evaluation scripts (sudo apt-get install cython).

--   If you want to use SURF or SIFT, you will need to build OpenCV from source, including the non-free module (this does not include SIFTGPU, which works out of the box).
+-   If you want to use SURF or SIFT, you will need to build OpenCV from source, including the non-free module (this does not include SIFTGPU, which is included, but needs to be enabled in CMakeLists.txt).
 In the CMakeLists.txt of RGBDSLAMv2 you can set the build directory of OpenCV and enable the non-free functionality.
 Note that SIFT and SURF are not the best choice.
     Due to new (software) features in RGBDSLAMv2, ORB outperforms both.

 <img src="http://raw.githubusercontent.com/felixendres/rgbdslam_v2/hydro/media/rgbdslamv2_empty.jpg" alt="RGBDSLAM right after startup" width="600">